 Ohio Counselor Supervision

-Individual and group supervision is available for Ohio counselors who are:
+Individual supervision is available for Ohio counselors who are:

-• Licensed Professional Counselors (LPCs) working towards independent licensure (LPCC)
+• Licensed Professional Counselors (LPCs) self-employed in their own private practice, working towards independent licensure (LPCC)

 • Licensed Professional Clinical Counselors (LPCCs) working towards their supervisory credential (-S)